 Why is this important?

 • Health.
 Chemicals disrupt our body’s natural functions, resulting in harm to our health.
 Pesticides can cause cancer, endocrine disruption and neurological damage.
 Recent research has revealed that the common pesticides we’re using are associated with diseases never before suspected, such as diabetes.
 Scientists now know that glyphosate, the primary chemical in Roundup, can affect the genetics of offspring several generations later.

 • Climate.
 Pesticides and fertilizers are made from petroleum-based ingredients, adding to global CO2 emissions.
 They also reduce the ability of soils to store carbon by killing beneficial soil microbes.

 • Environment.
 In many cases, getting the basic ingredients of pesticides requires extensive, destructive mining for minerals like phosphate and potassium.
-Mining can permanently destroy entire landscapes and pollute water and air quality.
+Mining can permanently destroy entire landscapes and pollute water and degrade air quality.
 Manufacturing and processing facilities also poison communities by polluting their local air, soils and surface and ground water.
 This in turn can kill local wildlife and destroy local fishing and hunting opportunities.

 Progress for a Non Toxic Oregon

-Our first success came from the City of Talent, just north of Ashland.
-The above team gave incredible presentations to city officials.
-The evidence and science are so convincing that we have already have a success!
-The Mayor and City Council voted to draft a plan to implement Non Toxic Talent, which will phase out the city’s use of synthetic pesticides and fertilizers on city parks and rights of ways.
-The Talent School District also attended the presentation and parents hope they will adopt a companion plan to the City.
+This was our first success!
+The team gave incredible presentations to city officials.
+With such compelling scientific evidence, the Mayor and City Council voted to draft a plan to implement Non Toxic Talent and phase out the city’s use of synthetic pesticides and fertilizers on city parks and rights of way.
+The Talent School District also attended the presentation and parents hope they will adopt a companion plan to the City’s plan.

 What Can You Do?

-You can act now to bring the positive change to your own community, city, school or county!
+You can act now to bring positive change to your own community, city, school or county!
 Organic-based pest maintenance systems work!
 We’re seeking community partners to host in-person and video-conferencing workshops across the state.
-In a video-conferencing workshop, we can bring the nation’s experts right to your community meeting center, school board meeting or city council public session!
+With our video-conferencing workshop, we can bring the nation’s experts right to your community meeting center, school board meeting or city council public session!
 We are working with a great team of soil specialists, health experts, landscape specialists and organic advisers.
-They are all eager to help your community be Non Toxic!
+They are all eager to help your community become Non Toxic!